QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     println("$(results[end])")

-Note that rather than forming this version of the normal equations, the LSMR algorithm uses the :math:`A x` and :math:`A' y` left and right vector products to implement an iterative solution.
-Unlike the previous versions, a left-multiplies is insufficient since the least squares also deals with the transpose of the operators.
+Note that rather than forming this version of the normal equations, the LSMR algorithm uses the :math:`A x` and :math:`A' y` (i.e. the matrix-vector product, and the matrix-transpose vector product) to implement an iterative solution.
+Unlike the previous versions, the left-multiplies is insufficient since the least squares also deals with the transpose of the operators.
 For this reason, to use matrix-free methods you need to define the ``A * x`` and ``transpose(A) * y`` functions separately.

 .. code-block:: julia

-    # Could implement two functions
+    # Could implement as matrix-free functions.
-    X_func(u) = X * u
+    X_func(u) = X * u  # matrix-vector product
-    X_T_func(v) = X' * v  # i.e. right-product.
+    X_T_func(v) = X' * v  # i.e. adjoint-vector product

     X_map = LinearMap(X_func, X_T_func, N, M)
     results = IterativeSolvers.lsmr(X_map, y, log = true)